iburaksag/iburaksag/README.md

 <h3 align="center">A passionate Software Developer!</h3>

 <h4 align="center">Welcome to my GitHub page!
 I recently completed my MSc in Computer Science from Griffith College Dublin in August 2023.
-Having previously contributed my skills as a .NET developer, I'm currently focused on mastering ASP.NET Core and Python/Django-Flask frameworks.
-My current goal revolves around enhancing my expertise in these technologies and honing my skills to become a proficient full-stack developer.
+Having previously contributed my skills as a .NET developer, I'm currently focused on mastering ASP.NET Core and JS skills.
+My current goal revolves around enhancing my expertise in this field and honing my skills to become a proficient full-stack developer.
 Join me on my journey of continuous learning and innovation as I build and contribute to projects that showcase my evolving capabilities in the world of web development.</h4>

 - 🔭 I’m currently interested in **Web Development**